 Dog spring danger: Wildlife

-Wild animals pose many risks for pets.
-Not the least of these are attacks from animals such as coyotes and mountain lions.
+Wild animals pose many risks for pets, including attacks from coyotes and mountain lions.

 Rabies isn’t the only disease wild animals spread.

-Rodents, foxes, raccoons, and more also can carry the bacterial disease leptospirosis, which can be transmitted to dogs and people.
+Rodents, foxes, raccoons, and other animals carry the bacterial disease leptospirosis, which can be transmitted to dogs and people.

 The disease is usually spread via contact with infected urine, urine-contaminated soil, water, food, or bedding.
-Animals can also spread leptospirosis by a bite from an infected animal or eating infected carcasses.
+Animals can also spread leptospirosis by biting an infected animal or eating infected carcasses.

 An encounter with a skunk may not make your dog sick, but it can make him and your house stinky.
-If you live in an area with skunks, stocking up on the supplies, you’ll need to clean up your dog before you need them.
+If you live in an area with skunks and stock up on the supplies, you’ll need to clean up your dog before you need them.

 Dog spring danger: Landscaping